Mental Health Coping Strategies

 Having strategies to help cope with mental health issues, such as anxiety, means you are more likely to be able to overcome them.
 As an academy, we provide a variety of strategies that students can try out and find one that works for them.
 In this section, you will find a range of strategies, recommended by professionals, which will help in times of need.

 Grounding is a practice that can help you pull away from negative or challenging emotions.
-These techniques may help distract you from what you’re experiencing and refocus on what’s happening in the present moment
+These techniques may help distract you from what you are experiencing and refocus on what is happening in the present moment.

 Progressive Muscle Relaxation

 Progressive muscle relaxation is an exercise that reduces stress and anxiety in your body by guiding you to slowly tense and then relax each muscle.